Why Mental Health?

 Why Foundry Kelowna?

 I heard about Foundry Kelowna when I began researching mental health and resources in my area.
 From the beginning, I have been in awe of Foundry and what they offer for programs and support.
 They are an incredible resource that not only has such promising accessibility but also great dedication to their community.
-The programs and support they offer are exactly what I could have used in those difficult situations with friends.
+The programs and support they offer are exactly what the youth in the community need, and through the Walk for Mental Health, we have helped to broaden the accessibility to serve the residents of West Kelowna too.